-Details of scholarships and prizes available to graduates and undergraduates may be found in the University Calendar.
+Details of the Bursaries available to students in the Faculty of Medicine may be found in the University Calendar.

 SCHOLARSHIPS AND PRIZES: UNDERGRADUATE The Renwick Scholarship

 Founded in 1877 by a gift of £1,000 from the Honourable Sir Arthur Renwick, B.A., M.D., for the encouragement of the study of Natural Science, including Comparative Anatomy.
 Awarded in the Faculty of Medicine for proficiency in the subjects of the First Degree examination in Medicine.
 Value, £50, tenable for one year.